veillette/physics-book/contents/ch17Hearing.md

 those frequencies. [[Table 1]](#Table1) gives the dependence of certain human hearing perceptions on physical quantities.

-<table id="Table1" summary="This table of sound perceptions consists of two columns.
+<table id="Table1" aria-describedby="This table of sound perceptions consists of two columns.
 The left column gives a list of different types of perception, and the right column gives the physical quantity corresponding to each type of perception."><caption><span class="title">Sound Perceptions</span></caption><thead><tr>
             <th>Perception</th>
             <th>Physical quantity</th>
           </tr></thead><tbody><tr>